HostReady

 Price per square metre PLN 18,500 in Warsaw, PLN 16,200 in Krakow, PLN 14,800 in Gdansk, average Airbnb rate per night from PLN 380 to 520, seasonal occupancy 55 to 78%.
 See the full ROI calculation in the three largest STR cities in Poland in 2026.

 Investing in an apartment for short-term rental in 2026 requires a far more detailed calculation than two years ago.
-The introduction of CWTON (Central Register of Tourist Accommodation Facilities), STR ban zones in Krakow and Sopot, increases in property tax for commercial purposes, the obligation to report under DAC7, all of this affects the real rate of return.
+The upcoming CWTON register (Central Register of Tourist Accommodation Facilities), increases in property tax for commercial purposes, platform reporting under DAC7, and the cost of financing with a mortgage, all of this affects the real rate of return.
 In this article we compare three cities: Warsaw, Krakow and Gdansk, on concrete 2026 numbers.
+All figures are shown both before financing costs and after accounting for loan interest.

 Analysis Assumptions